benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## Versioning

-As NDe APIs are enhanced over time to add new features and fix bugs, the version numbers are incremented according to [Semantic Versioning](http://semver.org/){:target="new-tab"} guidelines.
+As Nike APIs are enhanced over time to add new features and fix bugs, the version numbers are incremented according to [Semantic Versioning](http://semver.org/){:target="new-tab"} guidelines.
 Some high-level considerations:

 - For minor version increments or patches, e.g. the addition of a new, optional field, the changes are non-breaking and the endpoint URL does not change.
 If you are using the [Tolerant Reader Pattern](http://servicedesignpatterns.com/WebServiceEvolution/TolerantReader){:target="new-tab"}, you can continue to use the API without having to make changes to your app.

 - When moving to a new, major version of an API (e.g. a change from synchronous to asynchronous operation), expect to make some changes to your app to ensure compatibility with the new version.

->**TIP:** For more details about the versioning of NDe APIs, see the [API Versioning Strategy](https://confluence.nike.com/display/NEA/API+Standards){:target="new-tab"} document.
+>**TIP:** For more details about the versioning of Nike APIs, see the [API Versioning Strategy](https://confluence.nike.com/display/NEA/API+Standards){:target="new-tab"} document.

 ## Caching

-NDe APIs take advantage of three layers of caching in order to keep service performance optimal even in periods of high request volume.
+Nike APIs take advantage of three layers of caching in order to keep service performance optimal even in periods of high request volume.
 The caching layers are:

 1. Akamai Content Delivery Network (CDN)